Facebook Twitter Google+ YouTube Flickr 500px

 Autofocus and Video

-Yongnuo has equipped the 33mm F1.4 with what they call a “digital stepping motor” (DSM).
+Yongnuo has equipped this whole series, including the 56mm F1.4, with what they call a “digital stepping motor” (DSM).
 I’m not entirely sure how a digital stepping motor varies from a typical stepping motor, so I suspect this is mostly their own marketing language.
-My copy of the lens (prerelease) did need a firmware update to ensure full compatibility, but after the firmware update has functioned well.
-Focus speed is pretty good, and I’ve gotten good accuracy even in narrow depth of field situations.
+Focus speed is pretty good, and I’ve gotten good accuracy even in narrow depth of field situations, like in the shot of this pigeon on the beach at F1.4:

-I found that real world precision was good, whether I was shooting a human subject:
+I found that real world precision was good, whether shooting human subjects, like this speaker in church.

 As with most third party lenses, if your goal is tracking fast action, you might want to go with a Sony lens (not that there are many in this focal range), but for most people in most situations, autofocus for stills was pretty great.